Society-of-Flight-Test-Engineers/handbook-2013/README.md

 ## Continuous Integration/Continuous Deployment (CI/CD)

 [GitHub Actions](https://github.com/features/actions) will be used to render and publish the handbook.
 This will allow for changes to be confirmed using a standard configuration, and for previews to be made available without having to install software on a personal device.

+For more details, see the [GitHub Actions Notes](dev/gh-actions.md) file in this repo.